Garden Design for Beginners

 What you'll gain

-You will undertake a series of practical exercises, including surveying and technical drawing and by the end of the course you will have prepared your own garden design scheme.
+You will undertake a series of practical exercises as homework, including surveying and technical drawing and by the end of the course you will have prepared your own garden design scheme.

 If you attend more than 80% of the course you will be given a certificate of attendance.

 Do you need to purchase any equipment or materials to complete the course?

 Whilst not essential the following items are recommended to allow you to carry out your site survey on your chosen garden space and to work on your designs outside of the class:

 Surveying equipment (required to undertake a site survey in your own time):

 - 2 x 30m or 50m flexible tape measures